lpmi-13/merge-a-matic/README.md

 everything above it is in our current branch's file, and everything below it is in the develop branch's file.

-The final interesting line is right at the bottom:
+The final interesting line is right near the bottom:
 `>>>>>>> origin/develop`

 This tells us where the conflict ends.
 This is a simple example since everything from the first marker line to the middle line is the version in `master`, and everything from the middle line to the final line is the version in `develop`.

-So to resolve the conflict in this file, since the two files are completely different and we probably only want one version or the other, just keep the version from `develop` using express.
+So to resolve the conflict in this file, since the two files are completely different and we probably only want one version or the other, just keep the version from `origin/develop` using express.

-In our example here, you want to, delete everything between `<<<<<<< HEAD` and `=======`, including those lines themselves.
+In our example here, you should delete everything between `<<<<<<< HEAD` and `=======`, including those lines themselves.
 Remember to also delete the final marker line `>>>>>>> origin/develop`.
 (git has actually written those marker lines into our file, so we need to delete them manually)

-So that file's conflict is now fixed, let's move on to `extra.md`...
+That file's conflict is now fixed, let's move on to `extra.md`...

 ## another still simple example